UGA MathCamp 2026

 How: MathCamp is funded by NSF CAREER grant DMS-2238103.

-Project 1: Designing a knot-unknot game (Faculty co-ordinator: David Gay, Graduate student mentor: Isnayni Hadi)
+Project 1: How to think about all possible configurations of a multi-legged, multi-jointed robot (Faculty co-ordinator: David Gay, Graduate student mentor: TBD)